+Table 3.1 Permissible Uses

 Permissible Use Residential Neighborhood Commercial Village Center Commercial Light Industrial Recreation/ School

-Public buildings such as police and fire stations, х x x x

-emergency medical facilities and administrative offices

-Private clubs ^(b) X X X

-Restaurants with or without drive-thru X X X X

-Retail goods stores X X X

-Sales Trailers X X X X X

-Schools for the performing, fine or martial arts X X X X

-Schools with conventional academic curriculum X X X

-Schools, public or private X X Х X X

-Security and commodity brokers X Х X

-Service stations with or without retail food sales X X X
+Service stations with or without retail food sales (e) •

-Service establishments such as blueprint, printing, and X х x X
+Service establishments such as blueprint, printing, and catering •

-catering ^ ~ ^

-Single-family detached homes X X
+Single-family attached and detached homes, villas, and cottages

-Small appliance repair shops X Х X X
+Small appliance repair shops • -

-Social services X Х
+Social services

+Solar panels

-Spas, gyms and health clubs X Х 1 X
+Spas, gyms and health clubs

-Swimming pools/recreation facilities X X X
+Swimming pools/ clubhouse /recreation facilities - •

-Textile mill products X
+Textile mill products

-Theaters and auditoriums, performing arts centers X X X
+Theaters and auditoriums, performing arts centers •

+Tiny Houses (d)

-Transportation services X X X
+Transportation services

-Travel agencies X X X
+Travel agencies -

-Triplexes and Quadplexes X X X
+Triplexes and Quadplexes -

-Trucking and warehousing X
+Trucking and warehousing •

-Upholstery shop X X X X
+Uphoistery shop •

-Vegetable food processing/production X
+Vegetable food processing/production •

-Vehicle sales, rental, service, repair and storage

-including automobile, boats, trailers, buses, farm and v - v

-garden equipment, motorcycles, trucks, and recreation Х X
+Vehicle sales, rental, service, repair and storage including automobile, boats, trailers, buses, farm and garden equipment, motorcycles, trucks, and recreation vehicles •

-vehicles

-Veterinarian offices and animal hospitals X X X X
+Veterinarian offices and animal hospitals •

-Villas, rowhouses and townhouses X X Х
+Villas, rowhouses and townhouses

-Warehousing with or without distribution centers · · X -
+1 1

 (a) This use also includes diagnostic centers that provide radiology and medical screening and testing services.
-Facilities to provide medical equipment, supplies, devices, eyeglasses, hearing aids, or other similar items for personal use upon advice of a health provider may be included in this category so long as they are functionally associated with the office or clinic and are not an isolated or freestanding use. (b) "Private Club" shall mean an association or organization of a fraternal or social character, not operated or maintained for
+Facilities to provide medical equipment, supplies, devices, eyeglasses, hearing aids, or other similar items for personal use upon advice of a health provider may be included in this category so long as they are functionally associated with the office or clinic and are not an isolated or freestanding use.

-(b) "Private Club" shall mean an association or organization of a fraternal or social character, not operated or maintained for profit.
+(b) "Frivate Club" shall mean an association or organization of a fraternal or social character, not operated or maintained for profit.
 The term shall not include casinos, nightclubs, bottle clubs, or other establishments operated or maintained for profit.